 Schneidereit also shows a series of cyanotypes in the exhibition, reduced, almost abstract works.
 These works, produced using one of the oldest photographic techniques, can be seen as a reaction to the figurative fantasy series and visibly and thus almost narratively depict their process of creation on the surface.
 Here, the moment inscribes itself into the skin of the work in a completely different way, leaving behind something fleeting, ephemeral.

 The presentation at NAK is rounded down by a large free-standing frame to which three analogous exposures are fixed.
 This insertion doubles the park surrounding the Kunstverein and also brings a temporal element to the exhibition spaces.
 The triptych visualizes in three sequences an ongoing movement.
 Likewise, it acts like a mirror and brings the relationship between inside and outside, nature and image back into focus.

 Berit Schneidereit’s interest lies in the discrepancy between the photographic image space and its surface.
 In her own artistic practice, she liberates photography by exploring it and thus opens up new perspectives.

 Berit Schneidereit was born in Frankfurt am Main in 1988.
 She studied at the Kunstakademie Düsseldorf first with Prof. Hubert Kiecol and then with Prof. Andreas Gursky, whose master student she is.
+Her works are currently on view in the exhibition SUBJEKT und OBJEKT.
+FOTO RHEIN RUHR at Kunsthalle Düsseldorf.
 She lives and works in Düsseldorf.